plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/user/27.png)

 And we were successful.
-We should now have log-in credentials for the WordPress login portal.
+We should now have log-in credentials for the WordPress log-in portal.

 ![](/blog/images/office/pics/user/28.png)